Osorkon21/Bossfall/Bossfall ReadMe.txt

         - Going below default HP/lvl of 20 drops difficulty dagger twice as much as vanilla per point.

-        - Rebalanced special advantage/disadvantage costs, this rebalance is slightly different than v1.3's values.

-        - Compared to vanilla most advantages are cheaper, most disadvantages drop difficulty dagger much more.
+        - Most special advantages are cheaper, most special disadvantages drop difficulty dagger much more.

         - All canned classes except for Barbarians start with 45 HP and gain 20 HP/lvl, Barbarian starting HP and HP/lvl unchanged.